-Lyme disease is a complex infection that can affect various systems in the body including the joints, nervous system, heart and skin.
-Unfortunately, without an expanding ring-like rash (the “hallmark” bull’s eye rash is the most common skin manifestation), Lyme and other tick-borne illnesses often go undiagnosed and untreated, leading to deep seated infections and long-term impairments.
+Lyme disease is a complex infection that can affect various systems in the body including the joints, nervous system, heart, and skin.
+Unfortunately, without an expanding ring-like rash (the “hallmark” bull’s eye rash is the most common skin manifestation), Lyme and other tick-borne illnesses often go undiagnosed and untreated, leading to deep-seated infections and long-term impairments.

 Many symptoms of Lyme are similar to other illnesses, which complicates diagnosis.
 The Centers for Disease Control and Prevention (CDC) recommends a two-step process when testing blood for evidence of antibodies against the Lyme bacterium.
-However, Lyme disease blood testing is fraught with problems, false negatives and false positives (false negatives could exceed 50%) and, at best, should only be an adjunct to a clinical diagnosis of the disease.
+However, Lyme disease blood testing is fraught with problems, false negative results and false positives (false negatives could exceed 50%) and, at best, should only be an adjunct to a clinical diagnosis of the disease.

 After a suspected tick/insect bite, if you see a rash(es), even if it’s not at the site of the bite, you or your physician should take a picture of it, date it, and the doctor should place a copy of it in your medical records.

 It is important to keep a log, timing the start of the symptoms and keeping track of those that come and go over time.
 Fluctuating symptoms are hallmarks of Lyme disease.
 The log should also contain a record of when all medications (including non-prescription) are begun, ended, or have a dosage change.